Aiden0526/aiden0526.github.io/_pages/about.md

 # Miscellaneous
 I love sports, especially basketball, tennis, and skiing.
 I'm a big fan of the Golden State Warriors and Stephen Curry, and I also admire Roger Federer.
 I enjoy reading books, especially science fiction and psychology.
-And some of my favorites include Narcissus and Goldmund and The Three-Body.
+Some of my favorites include *Narcissus and Goldmund* and *The Three-Body Problem*.
 I also love watching movies.
-Some of my favorites are Fight Club by David Fincher and A Confucian Confusion by Edward Yang.
+Some of my favorites are *Fight Club* by David Fincher and *A Confucian Confusion* by Edward Yang.